gsoft-inc/wl-squide/docs/guides/fetch-initial-data.md

 If you've registered the [public data request handler](#add-an-endpoint), the newly created request handler should be automatically registered.

 !!!warning
-In the previous example, for the sake of simplicity, we haven't secured the request handler or implemented session management.
+In the previous code sample, for the sake of simplicity, we haven't secured the request handler or implemented session management.
 However, please be aware that you should do it for a real Workleap application.
 !!!

 ### Fetch the data